420factorauthentication/game-MAP/README.md

 -   Install dev tools with _`dev/installDev.bat`_<br>
     Requires admin rights.
 Run cmd prompt or shell as admin.
 -   Install JS dependencies with `npm install` from repo root<br>
+    Update JS dependencies with `npm update` from repo root<br>
+    Clean old JS dependencies with `npm prune` from repo root
-    Note: NPM is configured to ignore NPM scripts for security<br>
+    Note: NPM is configured to ignore NPM scripts for security

 Update:

--   Do the above two steps
+-   Do all steps in Fresh Install again
--   Or, run `just update` from repo root to do the same thing
+-   Or, run `just updateDev` from repo root to do the same thing

 <br>